 The course will deal with the different interpretations of globalization; inequality; pluralism; the role of the State; the Human Rights doctrine (theory, norms and implementation); global order (terrorism, war and Human Rights); Human rights and global migrations; Human Rights and gender, Human Rights and Climate Change.

-SDGs covered in the course are: 1,5,7,8,10,11,12,13,16.
+SDGs: 1,5,7,8,10,11,12,13,16.